Ipstenu/dreamobjects/readme.txt

 * Improve translations
 * Status log displayed in dash
 * Plugin will now try to backup .htaccess if it can

+= 3.5.2 =

+April 2015 by Ipstenu

+* Hashes and 4.2 compat.

+= 3.5.1 =

+December 11, 2014 by Ipstenu

+* Changed SDK to newest version: 2.7.9
+* Corrected deprecated warning with WP-CLI

+= 3.5 =

+August 11, 2014 by Ipstenu

+* Changed SDK to newest version: 2.6.12 (<a href="http://blogs.aws.amazon.com/php/post/Tx2PDR0J3NL0YKN/Release-AWS-SDK-for-PHP-Version-2-6-12">official release notes</a>)
+* Many code concepts learned from <a href="https://wordpress.org/plugins/amazon-web-services/">Amazon Web Services</a>.
+* Added support for ZipArchive, with graceful fallback to PclZip if needed, to fix Windows unzip issues
+* `/cache/` folder is not backed up anymore
+* Backs up `wp-config.php` sometimes... (if you put it in a weird place, I'm not responsible)
+* Backup ignores `wp-content` if it's nearly 2G (blame PHP, not me!)
+* Zip has shorter paths (unzipped, it's /dreamobjects-backup/wp-content/etc)
+* Improved multipart uploads, which should allow for large files in a better way (worked up to 428M!)
+* Force disable on Multisite, which you shouldn't be using since it breaks six ways from Sunday anyway
+* Security tightening: hiding things, making things harder for people to run, safer command usage
+* Improved debug logging
+* Removed uploader for both security and support reasons.
+It was bad and I feel bad.
+* New wp-cli command: `wp dreamobjects resetlog` (resets the debug log)

 = Previous Versions =